 Decarbonising your heating

 Many strategies of decarbonising heating exist, including central heating and boiler installation to replace old gas systems.
-Right now, Ofgem are trying to find which one is superior.
+Right now, Ofgem is trying to find which one is superior.

 One of the possibilities is to do away with gas boilers and then substitute them for a heat network that pumps hot air and water through pipes.
 Certain areas of London are currently using these systems.

 Finally, it could be possible to upgrade gas boilers so they can function with decarbonised gas.
 Hydrogen comes to mind here.
-At this stage, the energy regulator says it is too soon in the game to say how a roll out of this nature could actually work.
+At this stage, the energy regulator says it is too soon in the game to say how a roll-out of this nature could work.
 They can’t say if there would be a cost to the homes either.